apache/cordova-docs/www/_posts/2023-07-10-cordova-ios-7.0.0.md

     * `build/emulator` will become `build/Debug-iphonesimulator`
     * `build/device` will become `build/Release-iphoneos`

-    This will help ensure that debug and release files are never mixed up in the same directory and hypothetically prepare for `macos` builds.
+    This will help ensure that debug and release files are never mixed up in the same directory and improves support for macOS `maccatalyst` builds.

 * **Node Support**